jaesparza/Loop-controller/README.md

 This project implements a tunning control for a magnetic loop antenna.
 The antenna is tunned by turning a variable capacitor through a stepper motor.
 The controller is responsible for turning the stepper motor axis based on user input.

 ## v2 - wireless control
 Currently under development, this second version of the controller features wireless control over 802.15.4.
-The remote control board is intended to be placed together.
+The remote control board is intended to be placed together with the antenna in the remote location.
 For powering the board there are two options:
 - Power through BIAS-T, injecting power into the coaxial line carrying the rf signal.
-- Power throuhg LiPo battery.
+- Power through LiPo battery.

 The control board runs at 3V to reduce power consumption and to avoid level shifters to interface peripherals.
 Software is currently under development.